 Music streaming: When customers subscribe to any Boost Mobile data plan, they can download one of the company’s partner music streaming apps and then stream music without having it use their allotted high speed data.
 Partner apps include Pandora, Spotify and others.

-Boost Mobile Company Profile
+Boost Mobile Company Information